 RPT teaches participants to be aware of these emotions and employ coping mechanisms they’ve been taught by our experts.
-A patient surroundings are often the biggest factors in determining whether a patient will relapse.
-Such environment will bring with them intense cravings, these cravings are often neurologically linked to feelings associated with places or people.
+A patient's surroundings are often the biggest factors in determining whether a patient will relapse.
+Such an environment will bring with them intense cravings, these cravings are often neurologically linked to feelings associated with places or people.
 This psychological link is very strong and often uncontrollable; blood can initiate cravings for those who have intravenously used drugs, whereas objects that look similar to narcotics can also trigger the same response.
 RPT arms patients with the ability to identify these cues and implement a coping strategy to deal with these cravings.

 Cornerstone believes chemical dependency is a disease that is chronic, progressive, treatable but not curable.
 It is a disease that can be placed in remission but is also highly prone to relapse.

-We believe both the disease and its relapse are best treated through physical stabilization, psychological education, self-confrontation and social rehabilitation.
+We believe both the disease and its relapse are best treated through physical stabilization, psychological education, self-confrontation, and social rehabilitation.

 We believe abstinence is the beginning of the recovery process.
 Full recovery is a total lifestyle change.

-We believe relapse is a process not an event; a process that can be identified, interrupted and managed.
+We believe relapse is a process, not an event; a process that can be identified, interrupted, and managed.